tskinnerarlo/Bridging-Host-and-Network/Exfil_via_http/suricata-http-exfil.md

 ###############################################################################

 # 200101 — Uncommon HTTP methods that often imply upload/write behavior
+# this rule still needs some work, not really catching the methods when sent with curl -X for testing
 alert http $HOME_NET any -> $EXTERNAL_NET any (
     msg:"HTTP exfil: uncommon method with body (PUT/PATCH/PROPFIND/PROPPATCH/MKCOL/REPORT/SEARCH/TRACE/COPY/MOVE)";
     flow:established,to_server;